Diapolo10/clan-quest-osrs-discord-bot/README.md

 ## Installation

-The project is currently only available as source code, but full releases should eventually be available via PyPI
+The project is currently as source code, via PyPI

 ```sh
 pip install growlery